yuuichi-fujioka/k8sfs/README.md

 Manage k8s via filesystem

-NOTE: At this time, it is just possible to see namespace yet.
+NOTE: At this time, it is just possible to see namespace, pod and services yet.

 ## Usage